 - EU Power Adapter: As always, you don’t want your electrics to die in Europe.
 Make sure you have the proper power adapter so your camera and phone can charge overnight.

 - Lonely Planet Helsinki Pocket Guide: Lonely Planet makes my favorite guidebooks, and solo travelers to Helsinki are in luck!
 Bring a pocket guide to Helsinki on your trip for the best information on attractions and other important details.
+If you’re exploring outside the capital, the complete Lonely Planet Helsinki book may be more useful!

-- Travel Insurance: Finland, like much of northern Europe, is remarkably safe, but you’ll want to bring travel insurance for extra protection.
+- Travel Insurance: Finland, like much of northern Europe, is remarkably safe, but you’ll want to purchase travel insurance for extra protection.
 You never know when illness will strike, and Finland’s hospitals are expensive to pay out of pocket as a citizen.
 I always use World Nomads for my trips and have never been disappointed!

 I think a lot of solo travelers may feel turned off from Helsinki due to the price of visiting this city.